 Overcoming Frustration in Piano Students

 Overcoming frustration in piano students is a problem you should never let develop.
 Be clever enough that the child never enters the frustration zone.
-As soon as you see them step across that threshold, you have to quickly figure out what it is that they need to know.
+As soon as you see them step across that threshold, you have to quickly figure out what it is that they need to know to feel comfortable.

 From a creative piano teacher’s point of view, a child who is frustrated hasn’t been properly prepared for the task at hand.
 It’s the teacher’s fault, not the kid’s.
 Back off, regroup, break the ice, change the mood.
 A frustrated kid is telling you that you’re going too fast.

 As soon as you see them falter, you should realize they are not prepared for the next step.
 Think of a sheep dog.
 They watch both the herd and the fringe of the herd, looking for anyone that starts to wander off.